University of Toronto Profile

-To find out more about graduate education at U of T, please visit the School of Graduate Studies.
+To find out more about graduate education at U of T, please visit the School of Graduate Studies website.

-You can also check out all of t all of U of T’s academic programs.
+You can also check out all of U of T’s academic programs.

-U of T offers a variety of services at all three campuses to help you achieve your academic goals at university.
-Some of the supports offered include writing supports; examination preparation; and time-management workshops, to name a few.
+U of T offers a variety of services at all 3 campuses to help you achieve your academic goals at university.
+Some of the supports offered include writing supports, examination preparation and time-management workshops, to name a few.